 The general principles for the specification of the W1 interface are as follows:

-- An eNB may consist of an eNB-CU and eNB-DUs.
-An eNB-CU and an eNB-DU is connected via W1 logical interface.
+- An ng-eNB may consist of an ng-eNB-CU and ng-eNB-DUs.
+An ng-eNB-CU and an ng-eNB-DU is connected via W1 logical interface.